dymmond/esmerald/docs/datastructures.md

 All the datastructures can be and are used across the codebase and can be applied by you anywhere.

 !!!
 Note
-    As mentioned before, all the Starlette datastructures are 100% compatible with `Esmerald`.
+    As mentioned before, all the Lilya datastructures are 100% compatible with `Esmerald`.
 You can use whatever it suits you.